 At A level 47 students – a third of the year-group – gained three or more A*/A grades.
 Overall, an impressive 54% of entries were graded A*/A, rising to 83% for A*–B. These results were achieved across the full range of the 28 subjects offered at BGS.

 In STEM subjects – Mathematics, Further Mathematics, Chemistry, Physics, Biology, Design & Technology, and Computer Science – 81% were awarded A*–B. Further Mathematics was particularly impressive with 82% of entries being awarded A*/A.

 90% of the grades for the creative arts subjects – Music, Art, Drama and Dance – were A*–B grades and students taking English Literature or Philosophy and Theology excelled in these Pre-U courses.
 All 23 students who studied the English Literature course achieved the equivalent of A*–B grades with 91% of these grades being an A*/A (D1–M1), while 88% of those taking Philosophy and Theology achieved D1–M2 grades, the equivalent of A*–B grades.

 Results at GCSE level were just as impressive.
 Almost 90% of entries were graded at A*–B (or the numerical equivalent of 9–6), with 65% at A*–A (or 9–7).
 61% of all creative and performing art subjects (Drama, Art, Dance and Music) were awarded grades 9–7.

-71 students – over half of the year-group – achieved eight or more grades at A* or A (53 gained ten or more), and 20 achieved ten or more A* grades.
-Over a third of the year-group (48 students) were awarded a grade 9 in their Maths IGCSE, while 70% of those who took the Further Maths GCSE achieved an A*, including nine students who were awarded a Distinction for achieving more than 95% in the exam.
+71 pupils – over half of the year-group – achieved eight or more grades at A* or A (53 gained ten or more), and 20 achieved ten or more A* grades.
+Over a third of the year-group (48 pupils) were awarded a grade 9 in their Maths IGCSE, while 70% of those who took the Further Maths GCSE achieved an A*, including nine pupils who were awarded a Distinction for achieving more than 95% in the exam.